 continued from previous

 The evil thing about observations is that the more focused and detailed they become, the more detached and mechanical they can be.
-Even though they try to shine the light, if they try too hard a strange darkness begins to take hold, eventually blinding the scientist.
-This is what happens when there is no real interaction with the subject matter.
-When there is only notes, measurements and numbers that are turned into publications.
-Ironically, the more parameters are collected, the more difficult it can sometimes become to complete the picture.
+Even though they try to shine the light, if they try too hard then a strange darkness begins to take hold, eventually blinding the scientist with too much “light”, too many “observations”.
+This is what happens when there is no real and direct interaction with the subject matter.
+When there is only notes, measurements and “data” that are turned into publications.
+When we look at the World as data, rather than looking at the World.
+Ironically, the more parameters and data are collected, the more difficult it can sometimes be to complete the picture.
+Death by data overload?

 “Come here” John said as he grabbed Olivia’s hand.
+She was taken by surprise.
 He was quickly leading her out into the street.

 “Look out there”.
 He pointed to an angry sea in the distance, that was virtually the only colored object in the landscape.
 The sky was grey.
 The buildings were grey, even the trees looked dull.
 The sea was the color of orange juice.